cuberis/dev-standards/README.md

 # Cuberis Dev Standards

-A [Harp.js](http://harpjs.com/) project viewable at [http://cuberis.github.io/standards/](http://cuberis.github.io/standards/).
+Online documentation for the Cuberis Dev Team Standards. [http://cuberis.github.io/standards/](http://cuberis.github.io/standards/).

 ## Development

 This project is built using the [Harp.js](http://harpjs.com/) static site generator.
 All source pages are located in the `_harp` folder and written in markdown.
+Add/remove pages from the sidebar in `_harp/public/pages/_data.json`.

 ### harp.json